Pagepro/pagepro-book/README.md

 **Examples:**

-* Name: programming jobs React, unit of measurement: an hour, number of hours: 100, rate: 100 zł,
+* Name: Programming jobs React, unit of measurement: an hour, number of hours: 100, rate: 100 zł,

-* Name: programming jobs WordPress, unit of measurement: an hour, number of hours: 100, rate: 100 zł,
+* Name: Programming jobs WordPress, unit of measurement: an hour, number of hours: 100, rate: 100 zł,

 * Name: SLA jobs, unit of measurement: an hour, number of hours: 8, rate: 500 zł

+* Name: Web Design, unit of measurement: an hour, number of hours: 8, rate: 500 zł

+* Name: Mobile Development unit of measurement: an hour, number of hours: 8, rate: 500 zł

+* Name: Maling Development unit of measurement: an hour, number of hours: 8, rate: 500 zł

 Thanks to this, we can check that we sold "x" React programming hours in a given month at the average "y" rate.
 Of course, we issue invoices in Polish and English, which is why we will have two variants of naming.